Weinstein 'raped actress after Baftas'

 Her lawyer Gloria Allred said Malthe is "considering" whether to make a report to police over the allegation.

-The news comes the day after a former production assistant accused Weinstein of performing oral sex on her without her consent in 2006.
+The news comes the day after a former production assistant, Mimi Haleyi, also accused Weinstein of rape when he forcibly performed oral sex on her without her consent in 2006.

-And another actress and model, who also accuses him of forcibly performing oral sex on her, has become the first woman to sue The Weinstein Company, alleging a single count of negligence.
+Another actress and model, Dominique Huett, also said she was raped by Weinstein when he allegedly forcibly performed oral sex on her.
+She has now has become the first woman to sue The Weinstein Company, alleging a single count of negligence.

 Dozens of women have made accusations against Weinstein this month, including rape and sexual assault.
 He has "unequivocally denied" all allegations of non-consensual sex.